 Hosted VoIP (Cloud Based Phone Communication) phone services are currently replacing many older more antiquated business PBX phone systems.
-The reasons vary somewhat, however as 2022 approaches business owners regularly state that living with a phone system that lacks the capabilities and flexibility to support remote employees and effortlessly integrate with crucial applications, now in 2023 these concerns remain their primary motive.
+The reasons vary somewhat, however in 2022 business owners regularly stated that living with a phone system that lacks the capabilities and flexibility to quickly setup and support remote employees and integrate with crucial applications, now in 2023 these concerns remain their primary motive.

 In the past PBX hardware typically had long depreciation cycles because the phones and software did not change.
 After VoIP, phones, features and applications started evolving rapidly, reducing life expectancy.